jonathf/chaospy/docs/tutorials/README.rst

    the non-intrusive method described in `Point Collocation`_ and `Pseudo-Spectral Projection`_.
 It requires a bit more use of the mathematical hand holding to apply properly.
+`Kernel Density Estimation`_
+   Kernel density estimation is a way to estimate the probability density function of a random variable in a non-parametric way.
+It works for both uni-variate and multi-variate data.
+It includes automatic bandwidth determination.

 .. _Scikit-Learn Regression: ./advanced/scikitlearn_regression.ipynb
 .. _Intrusive Galerkin: ./advanced/intrusive_galerkin.ipynb
+.. _Kernel Density Estimation: ./advanced/kernel_density_estimation.ipynb

 Polynomial Behavior
 -------------------